 I lumped all of these together because they more or less are all related.

-- excessive farting; flatulence comes from hydrogen sulphide that is released from your gut due to the digestion process; if you are passing gas more than normal (nearly every hour), this could be a cause
+- Excessive farting; flatulence comes from hydrogen sulfide that is released from your gut due to the digestion process; if you are passing gas more than normal (nearly every hour), this could be a cause.

 - Lactose-intolerance; this is more prevalent in certain ethnicities, such as those who can trace their ancestry to Africa, Southeast and East Asia.

 - Too much sugar in your diet; this can affect the walls of your colon, restricting their ability to close and possibly making the area more “inducive” towards bacterial growth.

 In order to eliminate one of these as the possible cause of your foul smell, here are some steps you can take:

 - Reduce your sugar intake.

-- take a digestive enzyme (which you can find at a local pharmacy); these help your stomach and digestive system break down larger food particles
+- Take a digestive enzyme (which you can find at a local store); these help your stomach and digestive system break down larger food particles.

-- take a probiotic; this will help you maintain a good balance of healthy bacteria in your gut and rectum
+- Take a probiotic; this will help you maintain a good balance of healthy bacteria in your gut.

 - Eat slower; when you eat too fast you also swallow air, this in turn makes you pass more gas, which in turn leads to a smellier bottom.